p-DG cyclotomic nilHecke algebras: The nilHecke algebra

 Then one can show that

-The diagram in the middle is thick, indicating that it is a morphism factoring through the middle part represented by the image of the idempotent.
-In this notation, the diagram is the concatenation its two halves:
+The diagram is thick in the middle, indicating that it is a morphism factoring through the image of the idempotent.
+In this notation, the diagram is the concatenation its two halves.
+This follows from the simple computation that

+Analogously, there are thick \emph{splitters} and \emph{mergers}, for any pair $(a,b)\in \N^2$, that are built out of the idempotents: